Choose a tab above to find words that begin with that letter.

 cavity-back

-(also "perimeter-weighted") a style of club head where the mass is distributed more toward the perimeter (outside edges) of the club head in order to increase the effective size of the center of mass Example: A cavity-back/perimeter-weighted club head does not really have a larger center of mass, it simply puts more of the club head's mass behind the ball on mishits.
+(also "perimeter-weighted") a style of club head where the mass is distributed more toward the perimeter (outside edges) of the club head in order to increase the effective size of the center of mass

 cayman ball

-actually a brand name, but generally thought of as lighter-than-standard-weight practice balls, with convex bumps rather than concave dimples, used in limited-length practice ranges, as they travel approximately half the distance of normal balls Example: A cayman ball is handy in situations where the practice area is small.
+actually a brand name, but generally thought of as lighter-than-standard-weight practice balls, with convex bumps rather than concave dimples, used in limited-length practice ranges, as they travel approximately half the distance of normal balls

 cc

 Example: 1.
 That new driver by 'X' manufacturer has a 400cc head.
-2. MPCC/C.C.might stand for My Private Country Club.
+2. MPCC/C.C. might stand for My Private Country Club.

 Chapman

 (also "Chapman Scotch, Pinehurst") a variation on a four-ball match between two 2-man teams where each player hits a tee shot, then players on the same team switch and hit their teammate's ball.
-After the second shots are hit the team plays only
+After the second shots are hit the team plays only one of the balls (of their choice), alternating strokes, until holed (more on tournament formats)

 Example: A Chapman/Chapman Scotch/Pinehurst match is one form of an alternate shot format.